Relocation Guide

 How to Choose Your Destination

-Do I need English day-to-day?
+Do you need English day-to-day?

-→ Portugal, Ireland, Netherlands, Malta
+→ Portugal, Ireland, Netherlands, and Malta are all strong choices

-→ Portugal, Spain, Greece
+→ Portugal, Spain, and Greece offer the best value

-→ Portugal or Greece Golden Visa
+→ Portugal or Greece Golden Visa gives you the most options

 Your visa type then follows your income profile: